The Demise of Ringling Bros. and Barnum & Bailey

 High-end production costs money; amounts are in the millions of dollars.
 Building special props, creating and rehearsing new acts, utilizing advanced technological resources ... it all adds up to what will hopefully be an awe-inspiring and financially successful production.
 Feld Entertainment knew all of this during the planning stages for its shows that came to fruition the last several tours.
 They knew this for the recent shows; Circus Xtreme and Out Of This World.

 How can Feld Entertainment, or any business, expect to make a profit by cutting the shows off more than a year prematurely?
-Even if there was no chance to change the outcome, wouldn’t it have made sense to play out the full season and promote another year as the finale, so that people all over the country can come out to see this last edition of the Ringling Bros. and Barnum & Bailey circus?
+Even if there was no chance to change the outcome, wouldn’t it have made sense to play out the full season and promote another year as the finale, so that people all over the country can come out to see the final edition of the Ringling Bros. and Barnum & Bailey circus?

 The show has closed and the reason is simple, she said sarcastically.
 Blame everything on the elephants.